Dev-rj08/Blockchain_Counterfeit-Product-detection/README.md

 - Identification of fake product using poses a significant threat to consumer's finance,health, safety and repetation of the particular companies.

+## Importance of Application

+- #### To enhance supply chain transparency and traceability

+- #### To make sure that every consumer receiving the original product (i.e creating tamper proof record for every product).

+- #### To ensure only original products are being sold in market.

+- #### Improving traceability of product by recording every detail of product being produced.

+- #### To reduce the fake product manufacturers in the market, there by creating an environment free of fake goods.

+- #### To provides a user-friendly and efficient method for consumers to verify product authenticity, encouraging them to authenticate products easily.

 ## Mechanism explained through the diagram